Tips To Stay Safe In The Water

 If you’re young or not a strong swimmer, you should go with an adult who can keep an eye on you.
 Even strong swimmers can get into trouble.
 You need to ensure that someone is always with you in open water.
 If you get into trouble, you need someone there to help you.

 Don’t drink alcohol and go swimming.
 Alcohol can affect your decision-making and your ability to survive in the water.

 Look for dangers

 Currents can be unpredictable.
 You can be dragged into deeper water.
-It is especially dangerous if you’re swimming near waterfalls, weirs (a barrier across the water) or obstacles.
-The temptation is to try and swim against the current to escape, but this can tire you out quickly.
-Don’t thrash around, keep your energy.
-The best thing to do is wave your hand and shout for help and try to float.
+It is especially dangerous if swimming near waterfalls, weirs (a barrier across the water) or obstacles.
+The temptation is to try and swim against the current to escape, which can tire you out quickly.
+Don’t thrash around.
+Keep your energy and use the float to live advice above.

-Cold water shock can happen if the temperature in your body cools down too quickly, this forces the body to gasp for air and it can cause your heart rate to rise.
+Cold water shock can happen if the temperature in your body cools down too quickly, this forces the body to gasp for air, and it can cause your heart rate to rise.
 This can quickly turn dangerous and cause people to gulp in water and drown.
-You should let your body get used to the change in temperature slowly, by wading in and not diving in.
+You should let your body get used to the change in temperature slowly by wading in and not diving in.

 In an emergency

-Want to talk?
+Need to talk?

 If you need to talk confidentially about anything that’s worrying you, then Meic is here to listen and offer advice every day between 8am and midnight.
 Text, Call or chat with us online.